 If you think your staff could do with an update, we have an online safeguarding course that could be the right solution for this.

-It is a very strange time indeed at the moment – and a good time to revisit that safeguarding piece with particular emphasis on online safety.
+It is always a good time to revisit safeguarding messages with particular emphasis on online safety.